wso2/docs-is/en/docs/deploy/adding-high-availability-for-ldap.md

-# Adding High Availability for LDAP
+# Add High Availability for LDAP

 When connecting the WSO2 Identity Server to an external LDAP userstore, it may be necessary to have high availability for the LDAP as it